 Other current assets consist primarily of prepaid expenses, including commissions, and acquired software and hardware awaiting installation.
-The increase is due to the payment of prepaid maintenance expenses.

-The increase in accounts payable is due to the purchase of certain equipment for installation at customer sites just prior to the end of the quarter.
+The increase in accounts payable is due to the timing of payments on certain payables.

-The decrease in accrued compensation results from the payment of year-end bonuses.
+The decrease in accrued compensation results from a reduction in headcount and the payment of incentive compensation.

-The decrease in accrued other expenses results from the settlement of contractual issues relating to certain aspects of implementation on several contracts.
+The decrease in accrued other expenses results from the settlement of contractual issues relating to certain aspects of implementation on several contracts and the use of the accrued restructuring liability for facilities downsizing.